mhawksey/wp-evidence-hub/lib/cookie-notice/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.2.17 =
+* New: Hebrew translation, thanks to [Ahrale Shrem](http://atar4u.com/)

+= 1.2.16 =
+* Tweak: Dutch translation missing due to a typo

+= 1.2.15 =
+* New: Danish translation, thanks to Hans C. Jorgensen
+* Fix: Notice bar not visible if no animation selected

+= 1.2.14 =
+* New: Hungarian translation, thanks to [Surbma](http://surbma.hu)

+= 1.2.13 =
+* New: Croatian translation, thanks to [Marko Beus](http://www.markobeus.com/)

+= 1.2.12 =
+* New: Slovenian translation, thanks to Thomas Cuk

+= 1.2.11 =
+* New: Swedish translation, thanks to [Daniel Storgards](http://www.danielstorgards.com/)

+= 1.2.10 =
+* New: Italian translation, thanks to [Luca](http://www.lucacicca.it)
+* Tweak: Confirmed WP 4.0 compatibility

+= 1.2.9.1 =
+* Tweak: Enable HTML in cookie message text
+* New: Option to donate this plugin :)

+= 1.2.8 =
+* New: Czech translation, thanks to [Adam Laita](http://laita.cz)

+= 1.2.7 =
+* New: French translation, thanks to [Laura Orsal](http://www.traductrice-independante.fr)
+* New: Deleting plugin settings on deactivation as an option

+= 1.2.6 =
+* New: German translation, thanks to Alex Ernst

+= 1.2.5 =
+* New: Spanish translation, thanks to Fernando Blasco

+= 1.2.4 =
+* New: Added filter hooks to customize where and how display the cookie notice

+= 1.2.3 =
+* New: Portuguese translation, thanks to Luis Maia

 = 1.2.2 =
 * Fix: Read more linking to default site language in WPML & Polylang